I'm a father.

-And the three of us are going on an adventure with "my niece".
+And we’re going on an adventure with "my niece".

 The only woman who can call me “Daddy” is my little girl.
 I always thought it would be just the two of us – and it was – until I met Lola Lowes.
-That crazy, spirited woman drives me nuts.
-She keeps me on my toes.
-She’s also the reason my hair is short and my balls are empty and if she ever finds out about my lies, they will remain empty FOREVER.
+That crazy, spirited woman drives me nuts and keeps me on my toes.
+She’s also the reason my hair is short and my balls are empty.
+If Lola finds out about my lies, they will remain empty FOREVER.

-I didn't need help.
-At least I thought I didn't until I met Brook Madden.
+I didn't need help until I met Brook Madden.
 He was supposed to be a distraction but had become the pulse in my heart.
-For the first time in years, I can breathe.
+With him at my side, for the first time in years I can breathe.
 For the first time in years, when his niece takes my hand, I feel hope.
-But life keeps throwing us curveballs and when he finds out how broken I am, he’ll disappear along with all that love I never knew I could have again.
+But life keeps throwing curveballs we can’t hit and when Brook finds out how broken I am, he’ll disappear along with all that love I never knew I could have again.

 ★★★★★ "I was totally captivated by this wonderful book from the very beginning.
 Characters that had chemistry that was undeniably hot.
 I was so intrigued with the storyline that I couldn’t put it down until I had read the last word.
 I was riveted to every page I turned, and at the end I was left wanting more.
 Absolutely stunning!
 I definitely recommend this book to anyone looking for an amazing read.” ~ Carol H, Reviewer

 “Help me!
 I don’t want to die.
 Please help me!”
 I cried out, coughing.
 I could barely hear my screams over the roaring fire.

 “Ma’am, where are you right now?”